• Believe it or not, the interest in good parenting, parenting styles and general child care is actually a relatively new phenomenon.

 If I were to put names on the parenting styles I practice, I would say that it's a mix of positive parenting, attachment parenting and unconditional parenting.

-Hope you enjoyed this article on parenting styles.
+Hope you enjoyed this article.
 If you want to read in-depth articles on each of Diana Baumrind's parenting styles, please, feel free to follow the links below.

 Your Positive Parenting Ally,